sstarcher/job-reaper/README.md

 ## Usage

-Command Line Options
+## Command Line Options

-* --master - URL to kubernetes api server (default in-cluster kubernetes)
+* `-master` - URL to kubernetes api server (default in-cluster kubernetes)
-* --config - Path to alerter configuration (default ./config.yaml)
+* `-config` - Path to alerter configuration (default ./config.yaml)
     - No configuration defaults to stdout alerter
-* --failures - Threshold of allowable failures for a job (default -1)
+* `-failures` - Threshold of allowable failures for a job:
-    - failures = 0 the job will be reaped on any failures
+    - `-failures=0`: The job will be reaped on any failures.
-    - failures = -1 the job will never be reaped on failures
+    - `-failures=-1`: The job will never be reaped on failures (default).
-* --interval - Interval in seconds to wait between looking for jobs to reap (default 30 seconds)
+* `-interval` - Interval in seconds to wait between looking for jobs to reap (default 30 seconds)
-* --log - Level to log - debug, info, warn, error, fatal, panic (default info)
+* `-log` - Level to log - debug, info, warn, error, fatal, panic (default info)

-Alerter Options
+## Alerter options

 Alerters are define in the configuration yaml file.
 All alerters that are define will be used.

 ###Stdout
 * Level - debug, info, warn, error, fatal, panic